nick-merrill/Optimizer/README.md

 ## Organization

 The project is broken up into three main packages: algorithms, problems, and solutions.
-By organizing the project this way, it is very simple to switch in different algorithms for each problems, providing many combinations.
+By organizing the project this way, it is very simple to switch in different algorithms for each problem, providing many combinations.
 The abstraction within each class also aided in the ease of writing each respective algorithm and problem.